lace/lace/README.md

 **This library is deprecated.
 The primary successor is [lacecore][]**:

-* Provides production-ready polygonal meshes optimized for cloud computation.
+* Provides polygonal meshes optimized for cloud computation.
 * Supports triangles and quads.
 * Provides OBJ loading via the `obj` extra.

 Several other mesh-related libraries were broken out from this package and [blmath][]:

-* **[polliwog][]** provides low-level, production-ready functions for working with triangles.
+* **[polliwog][]** provides low-level functions for working with triangles, optimized for cloud computation.
 * **[entente][]** provides functions for working with meshes having vertexwise correspondence.
 * **[proximity][]** provides proximity queries.